 Amber Borowski Johnson

-Growing up in the Canadian Rockies, Amber’s earliest memories were of riding chairlifts in subzero temperatures.
-Her first post-college gig was reporting Ski Utah's glorious snow totals on the radio as the "Craaaaazy Canuck” and she is thrilled to return to her radio roots at KPCW.
+Community Engagement ManagerAmber grew up in the Canadian Rockies, where her earliest memories involve riding chairlifts in subzero temperatures.
+After graduating from BYU, her first job was reporting Ski Utah's epic snow totals on the radio as the "Craaaaazy Canuck."
+As an NPR nerd, she is excited to return to her radio roots as one of the voices behind KPCW's new show, The Community Campfire.

-Amber has two (mostly) fantastic teens, two bonus exchange students and is married to a man obsessed with growing The Great Pumpkin.
+Amber has two fantastic young adults, two bonus exchange students and is happily married to a man obsessed with growing The Great Pumpkin.

 -